 Dr. Kabir received the Ph.D in Computer Science from the City University of Hong Kong under Dr. Jacky Keung.
 He was a faculty member in the Department of Software Engineering at Daffodil International University prior to joining AIUB.
+Currently, he is a postdoctoral research fellow in Artificial Intelligence and Intelligent Systems research group at Mälardalen University, Sweden.

 He is an active software engineering researcher, and his research lies at the intersection of empirical software engineering and AI.
 Recently, he has been trying to employ the knowledge of data stream mining, statistical modeling, and empirical investigation to produce more reliable defect prediction models.
 His research work has been published in prestigious journals, including Information and Software Technology, Applied Soft Computing, and other leading conferences.
 His Ph.D research publications have been supported by software companies and Hong Kong Government research funds.